book a free consulTATION today!

 Same colors and proportions

-If someone else starts using a confusingly similar name or logo, you’ll want to enforce your rights.
-But if your own use has been sloppy or inconsistent, it becomes harder to prove that your mark is strong and distinctive.
+If someone else starts using a similar name or logo, you may need to enforce your rights.

-If you ever let another business use your trademark—maybe through a partnership, franchise, or collaboration—you must maintain quality control.
-Without it, you risk something called “naked licensing,” which can weaken or even invalidate your trademark.
+If you ever allow another business to use your trademark—like through a partnership, franchise, or collaboration—you need to maintain quality control.
+Without it, you may run into something called “naked licensing,” which can weaken (or even invalidate) your trademark.

-Here are a few easy habits that go a long way:
+Here are a few easy habits to build into your day-to-day:

-Use your trademark as an adjective, not a noun
+Use the trademark as an adjective, not a noun/verb

 Keep your logo and brand elements consistent